How to Win: NHS Dental Tenders

 Samera’s NHS tendering service for dentists has grown from the demands of our clients, wanting to win NHS dental tenders.
 Since then, we have won numerous:

 for our clients spread all across the UK.

 Over the years we have been commissioned by Dental and Orthodontic Practices to provide professional support to their Practice’s during the tendering process.
 We have worked with Practices in preparing tender submissions for General Dental, Orthodontic and Specialist Services (e.g. Minor Oral Surgery) for existing and new services.

 When commissioning NHS services for a large geographical area, an NHS England Commissioner will initially invite expressions of interest.
 Pre-qualifying questionnaires will seek to demonstrate how contractors are to provide quality services that offer value for money.
 In addition, you will be expected to demonstrate within your tender submission, how you intend to deliver your Dental/Orthodontic/Specialist Dental service in line with best practice and also with reference to NHS England’s approved national policy documents.

 When you enlist our expert services, you gain our team’s extensive experience, a fast turn-round of material and a focused, personalised approach that has made a difference for many dental and medical practices across the UK.

-Over the recent years we have seen the demand for NHS Dental contracts grow.
-This has meant increasing competition for UDA’s and the need for a business team to submit a winning tender.
+Over the recent years, we have seen the demand for NHS Dental contracts grow.
+This has meant increased competition for UDA’s and the need for a business team to submit a winning tender.

 Our team possess extensive experience in the whole NHS tendering process for dentists.
 In outline, we can help in the following areas:

-We can help you in this by providing required information in this by providing required information in the prescribed format.
+We can help you in this by providing the required information in the prescribed format.